How the 2022 midterms strategy could change after the Kansas abortion vote

 This chart shows the percent of new registrants in the state who were women (as a 7 day average).
 Note the spike after the Dobbs decision leaked, and huge jump after the Supreme Court handed it down. pic.twitter.com/pvi3WpuR86

-Bonier also points to the number of young people that registered to vote in the wake of the Supreme Court decision — over half are under the age of 25.
+Bonier also points to the number of young people who registered to vote in the wake of the Supreme Court decision — over half are under the age of 25.

 "In the 2018 general election, much of that so-called blue wave was driven by just a massive, unprecedented increase in youth turnout.
 So the question we're asking ourselves at this point is, is what we saw in Kansas this week the first indicator of something similar happening in in 2022, and will we see a huge increase in women participating in this election that could produce surprising results?"